grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 have considered (or any other tool I know of, for that matter).

 [1] Perhaps the biggest misconception about time series is that it is a series of data points.
-But time series is _continuous_ rather than _descrete_, i.e. it's the line that connects the points that matters, not the specific points which happen to be just samples at semi-random time intervals.
+What time series represent is _continuous_ rather than _descrete_, i.e. it's the line that connects the points that matters, not the specific points themselves, they are just samples at semi-random intervals that help define the line.